hail-is/hail/hail/python/hailtop/batch/docs/cookbook/clumping.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 The third function concatenates all of the clumping results per chromosome into a single file
 with one header line.
-The inputs are the :class:`.Batch` for which to create a new :class:`.Job`
+The inputs are the :class:`.Batch` for which to create a new :class:`.BashJob`
 and a list containing all of the individual clumping results files.
 We use the ``ubuntu:18.04``
 Docker image for this job.
-The return value is the new :class:`.Job` created.
+The return value is the new :class:`.BashJob` created.

 .. code-block:: python